 The Navy SEALs have preferred Luminox watches for over 25 years.
 In fact, the company’s Original Luminox Navy SEAL put the company on the radar.
 Luminox watches are mostly known for their amazing visibility feature.
 Whilst they can’t deal with the harshest climate conditions, their watches contain Luminox Light Technology (LLT).
 In fact, the tritium tubes inside the watch provide its signature illumination.

 As indicated by Marathon, its Navigator was first created in 1986.
-The Kelley Air Force Base requested for a watch that could be used by pilots and paratroopers.
+The Kelley Air Force Base requested a watch that could be used by pilots and paratroopers.
 In fact, even the Canadian Navy Rescue asked Marathon to produce a watch for them.
 But looking at the Marathon Military Navigator Pilots Quartz, the company certainly outdid itself.